-The Admissions Committee of the Special Education program and the graduate program director judge applicant qualifications.
-In addition to the general admissions materials and credentials, applicants may submit results of the Graduate Record Examination (GRE) to strengthen their application.
+The Admissions Committee of the Special Education program and the graduate program director review applicant qualifications.

-For specific information regarding the Master of Science in Special Education program, please contact Dr. Susan M. Schultz, program director, through the School of Education office, (585) 385-7296, or email sschultz@sifc.edu.
+For specific information regarding the Master of Science in Special Education program, please contact Dr. Susan Hildenbrand, program director, through the School of Education office, (585) 385-7297or email shildenbrand@sjfc.edu.